zeruniverse/CS205-project/src/README.md

 # Different Implementations of Deepflow

-Folders here correspond to different implementations of deepflow.
+Folders here correspond to different (parallelization) implementations of deepflow.

+Compiling:

+### Serial and OMP

 To make executables, use following commands: